-After a successful career in interior design (she and husband Carl consulted on the interiors for The White House), Iris decided to retire.
+Iris Apfel is a model, fashion icon and interior designer who has lived a colourful and fascinating life.
+After a long and successful career in interior design (she consulted on the interiors for The White House with her husband Carl), she decided to retire.

+However, Iris could never retire from the fashion world.
+She continued to build an impressive collection of clothes, trinkets and costume jewelry.
 In her early eighties, Iris got a call from Harold Koda, a curator at the New York Metropolitan Museum Of Art.
 Koda wanted to know if she would help him design a show based on her comprehensive collection of costume jewelry.

-And, through her stories, anecdotes and interactions with others, we learn that what Iris has to say is well worth hearing.
+Iris is a wonderful documentary that celebrates Iris Apfel and gives us the opportunity to benefit from her fantastic pearls of wisdom.
+Through her stories, anecdotes and interactions with others, we learn that what Iris has to say is well worth hearing.